Frequently Asked Questions

 The download button does not work or nothing downloads.
 What should I do?

 Check that your browser is not blocking downloads.
-In Chrome, look for a blocked download notification in the address bar.
-In Safari on iOS, files are previewed in the browser rather than downloaded — use the share sheet to save to Files.
+If Download All seems to do nothing, your browser may be blocking multiple downloads.
+In Chrome, look for a blocked download notification in the address bar or open Site Settings and allow Automatic downloads for this site.
+Other browsers have similar download-permission settings.
+In Safari on iOS, files are previewed in the browser rather than downloaded, so use the share sheet to save to Files.
 If using a VPN or privacy extension, temporarily disabling it may help.
 Also ensure you have sufficient storage space on your device.

 Ready to split your audio?